-Tipping may have begun in the late Middle Ages when a master gave his servant a few coins as an expression of good will.
-By the 16th century, guests at English mansions were expected to give a "vail" or small amount of money at the end of the visit to compensate the owner's servants who did work above and beyond their ordinary duties.
+The practice of tipping may have begun in the late Middle Ages when a master gave his servant a few coins as an expression of goodwill.
+By the 16th century, guests at English mansions were expected to give a "vail" or a small amount of money at the end of the visit to compensate the owner's servants who did work above and beyond their ordinary duties.

-Prior to 1840, Americans did not tip.
-But, after the Civil War, newly rich Americans visited Europe and brought the practice back home to show that they had been abroad and knew genteel rules.
-A New York Times editor grumbled that, once tipping got hold in the United States, it spread rapidly like "evil insects and weeds."
+Before 1840, Americans did not tip.
+But, after the Civil War, newly rich Americans visited Europe and brought the practice back home to show that they had been abroad and knew genteel customs.
+A New York Times editor grumbled that, once tipping took hold in the United States, it spread rapidly like "evil insects and weeds."

-By the 1900s, Americans considered tipping to be the norm and, in fact, were frequently criticized for overtipping.
+By the 1900s, Americans considered tipping to be the norm and were frequently criticized for overtipping.
 Englishmen complained that "liberal but misguided" Americans tipped too much, leading servants to feel shortchanged by the British.
-Similarly, a 1908 Travel magazine found that Americans overtipped but received poorer service because Americans did not know how to treat servants and service members.
+Similarly, a 1908 travel magazine found that Americans overtipped but received inferior service because Americans did not know how to treat servants and service members.

 In 1904, the Anti-Tipping Society of America sprang up in Georgia, and its 100,000 members signed pledges not to tip anyone for a year.
 In 1909, Washington became the first of six states to pass an anti-tipping law.
 But, the new laws rarely were enforced, and, by 1926, every anti-tipping law had been repealed.

-To combat many of these problems with tipping, a few American restaurants, such as Sushi Yasuda and Riki Restaurant, have made the news for banning tipping at their restaurants and, instead, paying their wait staff higher wages.
-In 2015, several restaurant groups also banned tips.
+To combat many of these problems with tipping, selected American restaurants across the United States, such as Sushi Yasuda and Riki Restaurant, have made the news for banning tipping at their restaurants.
+Instead, they pay their wait staff higher wages.
+Since then, several other restaurant groups have also banned tips.